 Amy is currently based in San Francisco, though spent her earlier life in and around Chicago.
 She's passionate about education, science, nature, and art.
 Just about every weekend, Amy paints and sketches outdoors or in museums in the San Francisco Bay area.
 She also collects and preserves specimens from the Bay's extremely diverse ocean and forest landscapes.

-For context on some of her personal projects: Amy is an ex-Creationist who fell in love with science in college.
+Amy is an ex-Creationist turned science educator, who fell in love with science in college.
 Much of her personal work is about her experience with false facts and sorting out the truth.
 Her parents kept every homeschooling Creationist textbook she used as a child, and these collections let Amy go back in time and reexamine how she was taught.
 Amy enjoys giving talks and Q&A sessions about the process of leaving Creationism, and how that has uniquely shaped her as a science educator and artist today.